 In 2015, Joni Ernst retired from the military after serving 23 years in the Army Reserve and the Army National Guard.

-In 2017, Joni Ernst announced her opposition to Trump's ban on transgender individuals serving in the armed forces.
+In 2017, Joni Ernst announced her opposition to President Trump's ban on transgender individuals serving in the armed forces.

 In 2017, Joni Ernst called Russia's behavior, including its annexation of Crimea and interference in U.S. elections, "totally unacceptable" and said Trump should "show strength against Vladimir Putin".